prithvi3004/devops/README.md

 # devops
-This is for learning purpose
+This is for maven project...